FutureMarkRwanda/BA_Notes/Networking/STP_Configuration_Notes.md

 | Convergence          | 30–50 seconds                 | Seconds                      |
 | Link Types           | None                          | Point-to-Point, Shared       |

-Scenario: A large enterprise switches from PVST to MSTP to reduce CPU load by grouping VLANs into fewer STP instances, improving scalability.
+A large enterprise switches from PVST to MSTP to reduce CPU load by grouping VLANs into fewer STP instances, improving scalability.